swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-vc.md

 ## 9. Security Considerations

 ### 9.6.
 Credential Type Extension and Issuer Authorization
-Issuer authorization and the challenge of credential type extension (trust chain) is specified in detail in [swiss-profile-trust].
+Issuer authorization and the challenge of credential type extension (trust chain) is specified in detail in [swiss-profile-trust](../swiss-profile-trust/).

 ### 9.7.
 Trust in Type Metadata
 (???)
 How is trust established in Type Metadata